Using the faster-bulk plug-in

 50

-For high-concurrency scenarios with large data volumes, you can increase the maximum aggregation size or time interval within the capacity of your cluster.
-This helps prevent bulk requests from blocking the write queue.
+In high-concurrency scenarios with large data volumes, increase the aggregation size or time interval within your cluster's capacity to prevent bulk requests from blocking the write queue.

 Directed routing

-When you batch-write documents without specifying a routing value or a primary key (_id), you can enable directed routing for the cluster or a specific index to improve write speed.
-This feature does not affect write requests that already specify a routing value or a primary key (_id).
+When batch-writing documents without a routing value or primary key (_id), enable directed routing at the cluster or index level to improve write speed.
+Write requests that already specify a routing value or primary key (_id) are not affected.

 To enable directed routing for a cluster: